 A strong story teller with arresting visual compositions, von Trier invokes our senses: water trickles, fans creak, music ranges from classical to heavy metal, and snow falls lightly.
 But weak in heart and soul, "Nymphomania" is clinical and cold and lacking in humanity.
 Joe admits being lonely and feeling nothing.

-Charlotte Gainsbourg as the adult Joe and Stacy Martin as her younger self are steady, self-aware, and calm verbally and nonverbally.
+Charlotte Gainsbourg as the adult essay writing service Joe and Stacy Martin as her younger self are steady, self-aware, and calm verbally and nonverbally.
 As Seligman, Stellan Skarsgård remains attentive and responsive.
 Uma Thurman brings welcome emotion to her role as a betrayed mother of three boys.
 Shia LeBeouf feels appropriately repressed; Christian Slater alone gets some poetic sensitivity.
 But on the whole von Trier's film, as with his others, is sad taking, as Joe describes it, revenge against our love-fixated society.
 In English, "Nymphomania: Volume I" is at a Landmark Theatre.